 Check the Aurora Borealis forecast (University of Alaska Fairbanks Geophysical Institute website).
 An auroral display might be observed from dusk until dawn as long as it is dark, which excludes Alaskan summer nights.
 The best time to view them is between midnight and 3 am, from September through April.

 Can I pan for gold or collect rocks?
 Can I collect fossils, antlers, or

 horns?
 What about berries or mushrooms?

 Are dogs allowed on trails in the park or in the backcountry?

-Dogs are allowed on trails within the park and in the backcountry and it is the owner's responsibility to maintain control over their dogs and keep them on a leash.
-Keep in mind that a dog running loose might bring an unwanted surprise, in the form of a bear or even a moose, back to the master.
+Dogs are allowed on trails within the park and in the backcountry and it is the owner's responsibility to maintain control over their dogs and keep them on a leash at all times.
+Keep in mind that a dog running loose might bring an unwanted surprise, in the form of a bear or a moose, back to the master.
 Also be aware that land owners are not required to keep their dogs on a leash if they are on their private property.
-If you go to the town of McCarthy, be prepared to meet several dogs off-leash.
+When you visit towns in Alaska, be prepared to meet several dogs off-leash.
 Please note that dogs must be on a leash while in the Kennecott Mines National Historic Landmark.
 Pets are not permitted in public park buildings, such as visitor centers or ranger stations, except for guide dogs accompanying visually impaired persons or hearing-impaired persons.
 For pet safety regarding traps or snares, visit Alaska Dept of Fish and Game: Sharing the Trails or download the brochure on how to remove pets from traps or snares.
 Visit the Pets page for more information and the park regulations.